unitary-healthcare/reduce-fsm/README.md

 ### Generating Lazy Sequences

-The fsm-seq functions return lazy sequences of values created by the emit function when a state change occurs.
-This example looks for log lines where the sequence of events was (a,c) instead of the expected (a,b,c) and adds the unexpected event to the output sequence.
+The `fsm-seq` functions return lazy sequences of values created by the emit function when a state change occurs.
+This example looks for log lines where the sequence of events was (a, c) instead of the expected (a, b, c) and adds the unexpected event to the output sequence.

 ```clojure